ibm-cloud-docs/billing-usage/billing-faq.md

 You might be looking for information about promo codes and subscription codes, which are available for certain account types.
 For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

+## Why did I get billed for a resource I deleted?
+{: #stop-billing}
+{: faq}

+A [resource](x2004267){: term} is anything that you can create from the catalog that is managed by and contained within a resource group.
+You're billed for resources in your account until you cancel them.
+If you deleted a resource or have resources in your account that are no longer used, make sure to cancel all billing items associated with those resources.
+Billing items can't be recovered after they are canceled.
+For more information, see [Cancelling your billing items](/docs/billing-usage?topic=billing-usage-cancel-billing-items).

 ## How can I monitor spending?
 {: #monitor-spending}
 {: faq}